sumonhn22/movie-genre/README.md

-# End to End ML implementation of Movie Genre Prediction - Deployment
+# End to End ML implementation of Movie Genre Prediction

 ### Follow the Steps: